 Regardless of the type of procedure, consistent support of surgically altered tissue is a necessary part of post-operative care following surgery on the breast.
-But can a post surgery bra replace wound dressings?
-We say, it definitely can.
+A post surgery bra helps to support the healing process after any kind of breast surgery.

 Healing the Body, Mind and Spirit

 "When a woman has had breast surgery, she needs a 'user friendly' bra that is easy to put on and take off when her surgery site is still tender," explains Amoena’s Global Product Manager for recovery care, Ulrike Rinklin.
 "As well as allowing easy access to the surgery site and facilitating wound care, the bra should provide support, improve patient comfort and, at the same time, be aesthetically pleasing."

 In short, it has a key role to play in the healing process and how the patient feels about herself after surgery.
 Amoena works closely with both surgeons and women who've had breast surgery to ensure that our recovery care garments reflect the latest surgical techniques and knowledge, as well as customer preferences.

 For breast reconstruction and reduction procedures, a gentle, non-constricting dressing prevents the pull of the new breast on the edges of the wound and on vessels that are essential for circulation.

 For breast augmentation surgery, a good support garment is also necessary for optimum positioning of the implant.